oonis/EAT/README.md

  `npm standard`

  # Can I fork this?
-  - No license has yet been decided.
-For the time being, it is owned by William A. Norman and Sam Macaluso.
+ - Due to lack of finalized license type it is unadvised to avoid confusion in the future.